 Every time I am home in the North of Norway the berries on my mother’s two blackcurrant shrubs are unripe.
 So I have to look for the benevolence of mankind.
 My friend Hege is one of them.
 Hege has a big garden with old apple trees, raspberry shrubs, rhubarb and bushes yielding redcurrants and blackcurrants.
 Her garden lies in one of Oslo’s greenest neighbourhoods, Ekeberg.
 Apart from luscious and spacious gardens, Ekeberg has two world-renowned attractions.
 This is where Edvard Munch got the inspiration to paint his most famous painting, The Scream (1893).
 And this is where the world’s biggest football tournament takes place, Norway Cup.

 One afternoon after work I hopped on my bicycle and headed towards Ekeberg.
-I had received the Green Card!
+I had received the Green Card.
 I could enter her garden and pick all the berries I wanted.
 So I climbed the steep and windy roads to Ekeberg, past the villas with the great views, and found myself in Hege’s garden.
 My goal were the redcurrants and the purple star, the blackcurrants.
-The minute I started picking, the sky opened up to fill the air with rain, it had to be purple rain.
+The minute I started picking, the sky opened up to fill the air with rain.
+Was it purple rain?

+During WW2, when war made oranges unattainable in Great Britain, the British government encouraged people to grow blackcurrants and distributed blackcurrant syrup to children under age two as a source of C-vitamin.
 More than other natural sources blackcurrants are rich in Vitamin C, even three times more than oranges.
 They also contain high concentrations of Magnesium, Iron, Calcium, Vitamins A and B and are full of antioxidants called anthocyanins.
 This is what gives blackcurrants their dark purple colour.
-At a time when nutrient levels in natural produce have decreased, blackcurrants stand in stark contrast: Present day blackcurrants contain more vitamins and antioxidants than before.

 In this recipe I make a cordial using both blackcurrants and redcurrants.
 The redcurrants give an extra tart and reddish cordial.
 Though using about 2/3 redcurrants it is the blackcurrants that dominate the flavour.